pachyderm/pachyderm/doc/getting_started/local_installation.md

 # Local Installation
-This guide will walk you through the recommended path to get Pachyderm running locally on OSX or Linux using VirtualBox and Minikube.
+This guide will walk you through the recommended path to get Pachyderm running locally on OSX or Linux.

-There are a few [alternative setups](LINK) such as runing Kubernetes directly in Docker or using xhyve instead of VirtualBox if you prefer.
+If you hit any errors not covered in this guide, check our :doc:`troubleshooting` docs for common errors, submit an issue on [GitHub](github.com/pachyderm/pachyderm), join our users channel on Slack, or email us at [support@pachyderm.io](mailto:support@pachyderm.io) and we can help you right away.

 ## Prerequisites
 - [Minikube](#minikube) (and VirtualBox)